LinaJas/IPEN_COST_Proposal/Technical_Annex.md

 ##1.2.
 Objectives

-IPEN will serve as a platform for the cooperation and exchange of ideas between Data Protection Authorities (DPAs) and internet engineers.
-It will encourage IT specialists to develop privacy friendly solutions and to recognise the impact of their technical choices on users' privacy.
-As a network of privacy experts from the technical, developer and policy communities, IPEN will work on three main tasks:

-  - To share information about on-going initiatives and projects addressing privacy-related development needs;
-  - To identify ['use cases'](http://www.techopedia.com/definition/25813/use-case) - where tech engineers identify a series of steps that will enable them to solve a specific problem - for which privacy can be implemented at the design level.
-  - To launch projects for the development of tools and building-blocks which enable and enhance privacy.

 ##1.2.1.
 Research Coordination Objectives

 IPEN will launch projects for the development of tools and building-blocks which enable and enhance privacy.